Mobile app

 2. Interest in entrepreneurship

-3. Strong desire to connect with a community of like-minded peers for collaboration on projects
+3. Strong desire to connect with a community of like-minded peers for collaborations on start-up projects

-4. Extensive online experience and easy access to technology/internet
+4. Extensive online experience and east access to technology/internet

 II.
 Research current solutions to find gaps: